superidol1890/Among-Us-Mod-Pack/README.md

 [Reactor](https://github.com/NuclearPowered/Reactor) - another modding API

-[Better Among Us](https://github.com/EnhancedNetwork/BetterAmongUs-Public) - A client-sided mod that enhances the experience for the popular game Among Us!

 [The Better Roles](https://github.com/EnhancedNetwork/TheBetterRoles-Public) - A thrilling mod for Among Us that expands gameplay by introducing new roles for Crewmates, Imposters, and Neutrals.
 Plus, TBR brings a selection of custom hats and commands for an enhanced in-game experience!

 [Malum Menu](https://github.com/scp222thj/MalumMenu) - An easy-to-use Among Us cheat menu with a simple GUI and lots of useful modules.